chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 The ``dimensionality`` subsection is used to define the unit length as :math:`0.001 \text{m} = 1 \ \text{mm}`.
 This setting helps with the convergence of the solver.

 ..
 Note:: When using the dimensionality parameters, the problem and the physical properties are rescaled using the new units specified by the user.
 This means that physical properties can be given their value in SI units and will automatically be rescaled.
 The resulting fields (velocity and pressure for instance) will also be rescaled accordingly.
-One exception to this is the source terms and the initial conditions, which need to be specified in rescaled units.
+The other subsections : sources terms, initial conditins and boundary conditions are not affected by the dimensionality parameters.
+Thus, any dimensioned parameter contained in these subsections need to be rescaled accordingly by the user.

 .. code-block:: text